Coherent-Partners/spark-ts-sdk/docs/readme.md

   },
 );

-// Use case 2: as part of the payload await spark.service.batch.execute(
+// Use case 2: as part of the payload (will fail to locate the service) await spark.service.batch.execute(
   { folder, service },
   {